New General Catalogue: Revised New General Catalogue and Index Catalogue

+The Revised New General Catalogue and Index Catalogue (abbreviated as RNGC/IC) is a compilation made by Wolfgang Steinicke in 2009.
+It is a comprehensive and authoritative treatment of the NGC and IC catalogues.
+The number of objects with status of "not found" in this catalogue is 301 objects (2.3%).
+The brightest star in this catalogue is NGC 771 with magnitude of 4.0.

 NGC 2000.0

 NGC 2000.0 (also known as the Complete New General Catalog and Index Catalog of Nebulae and Star Clusters) is a 1988 compilation of the NGC and IC made by Roger W. Sinnott, using the J2000.0 coordinates.
 It incorporates several corrections and errata made by astronomers over the years.